 - The NG notation must be removed from a student’s academic record within one quarter or the NG will automatically change to an F.

 Grade Changes Solicited/Supported by Instructor

-Instructors can now also use the Online Grade Change Tool to submit Grade Change petitions.
-Please note that grade changes are still subject to the same policies and regulations as before, and, depending on the circumstances, may require review by the Academic Senate Committee on Grade Changes; these petitions may still be submitted using this tool.
+Instructors can also use the Online Grade Change Tool to submit Grade Change petitions.
+Please note that grade changes are still subject to the same policies and regulations as before, and, depending on the circumstances, may require review by the Academic Senate Grade Changes Committee (GCC); these petitions may still be submitted using this tool.
 Grades are available for review and change after final term processes have been run, usually about a week following the last final exams.